-OCP says that it has begun implementa-Transport and Communications ministion of the Sulfacid process in two sulter Brian Mushimba officially opened the Zambia Railway (ZRL) spur connecting phuric acid plants at its huge Jorf Lasfar phosphate complex at a cost of \$60 milthe Chambishi copper smelter to the ZRL main line.
-The rail connection project has lion.
-A similar Sulfacid upgrade is also under construction at the company's Safi been a joint investment between ZRL and site.
-The process reduces process sulphur the Chambishi Copper Company and will dioxide emissions from the contact unit by take most of the output of the plant, both 98% from roughly 600 ppm to less than copper, copper concentrate and sulphuric 15ppm by incorporating a supplementary acid, reducing congestion on the roads and the potential for accident, However, ZRL gas scrubbing system.
-The raw gas to be treated flows through an activated carbon is reportedly still short of rolling stock as catalyst fixed bed inside the reactor.
-The part of the government's planned upgrade SO2 is converted to sulfuric acid by wet to its capacity; the SI-7 improvement plan, catalysis in the presence of oxygen and which requires 30% of heavy freight traffic water, and the recovered acid is fed back to be moved by rail instead of road, still into the process.
-The process has been requires the company to purchase another widely used since the 1960s in metallur-34 locomotives and 1.800 wagons to meet gical and chemical processes, but OCP its target.
+OCP says that it has begun implementation of the Sulfacid process in two sulphuric acid plants at its huge Jorf Lasfar phosphate complex at a cost of \$60 million.
+A similar Sulfacid upgrade is also under construction at the company's Safi site.
+The process reduces process sulphur dioxide emissions from the contact unit by 98% from roughly 600 ppm to less than 15ppm by incorporating a supplementary gas scrubbing system.
+The raw gas to be treated flows through an activated carbon catalyst fixed bed inside the reactor.
+The SO2 is converted to sulfuric acid by wet catalysis in the presence of oxygen and water, and the recovered acid is fed back into the process.
+The process has been widely used since the 1960s in metallurgical and chemical processes, but OCP claims that this is a first for sulphur-burning acid plants.